FAQs: At home learning

 A: There are no digital device requirements for students.
 Paper packages will be made available for students that request it.

-Q: If my child(ren) wishes to use technology for at home learning, but does not have access to a device, are there any available to borrow?
+Q: If my child(ren) wishes to use technology for Horizon at Home learning, but does not have access to a device, are there any available to borrow?

-A: Our At Home Learning Hub does not have student devices, but this is something that some schools may be able to arrange if they have enough technology available.
+A: Our Horizon at Home Hub does not have student devices, but this is something that some schools may be able to arrange if they have enough technology available.
 Please check with your school’s principal.

 Q: If my child(ren) is doing at home learning using paper packages, where do we pick them up and drop them off?